 "We were struggling with the scripting of multiple technologies… and the unified, automated Azure infrastructure really presented itself as the best way for us to improve efficiency moving forward."

 "Understanding the inner workings of a firewall is not our expertise, and with Azure Firewall Premium, it doesn't have to be.
 We use Azure Firewall Premium to protect Dematic and our customers around the clock, and we can depend on it."

 Set up Azure Firewall in the Azure portal or with PowerShell, REST API, or templates.
 Read a tutorial for step-by-step instructions.

 Yes.
 Azure Firewall supports inbound and outbound filtering.
 Inbound protection is typically used for non-HTTP/S protocols such as RDP, SSH, and FTP protocols.
 For the best inbound HTTP/S protection, use a web application firewall such as Azure Web Application Firewall (WAF).

-Azure Firewall is integrated with Azure Monitor for viewing and analysing firewall logs.
-Logs can be sent to Log Analytics, Azure Storage or Event Hubs.
-They can be analysed in Log Analytics or by different tools such as Excel and Power BI.
+Azure Firewall is integrated with Azure Monitor for viewing and analyzing firewall logs.
+Logs can be sent to Log Analytics, Azure Storage, or Event Hubs.
+They can be analyzed in Log Analytics or by different tools such as Excel and Power BI.
 For more information, see Tutorial: Monitor Azure Firewall logs.